mponce0/SystemTools/src-content/glossary.md

    Addittional parameters passed to commands run from the CLI.

 ## Flags
-   Special type of CLA that can only take pre-defined values, usually precedded by '-' or '--'
+   Special type of CLA that can only take pre-defined values, usually preceeded by '-' or '--'

 ---